Zviad Gamsakhurdia: Programme

 According to Stephen F. Jones, a historian and specialist on Russian and Eurasian studies, Gamsakhurdia promoted the concept of pan-Caucasian unity, "Caucasian House".
 Gamsakhurdia favored regional cooperation between peoples of the Caucasus and considered concepts such as a common economic zone, a "Caucasian Forum" (a regional United Nations) and an alliance against foreign interference.
 "Caucasian House" was based on the idea of shared Ibero-Caucasian languages and common tribal and cultural identity among autochthonous Caucasian nations, such as Chechens, Circassians, Abkhazians and Georgians.
 An allegiance between Gamsakhurdia and Chechen President Dzhokhar Dudayev was seen as pivotal to its success.
 However, Gamsakhurdia was soon overthrown after taking office, so the "realisation of the idea of Caucasianness and the Caucasian House has never gone beyond the declaratory level or imaginative projects...".

 In his election program, Gamsakhurdia argued for gradual privatization and transition from socialist command economy to capitalist market economy.
 He supported social market economy, a model which would synthesize "free labor and guarantees of social rights, respect for private property and social utility, free entrepreneurship and honest competition".
 This included support for: wage indexation, consumer protection, social protection of vulnerable groups, minimum wage, unemployment benefits etc. Gamsakhurdia supported price controls for certain and the most basic products.

-Gamsakhurdia was a deeply religious person.
-He believed that existing societal problems, including crime, resulted from the destruction of faith, decline of morality, and the abandonment and degradation of spiritual ideals.
-Gamsakhurdia thought that Georgia's political struggle for independence involved not only "national and political goals", but also "a moral revival based on religious faith and conscience".

-Gamsakhurdia and his supporters believed in a strong presidential system.
-They argued that to overcome the challenges, the country needed a strong president elected by universal suffrage.
-These views were shared by most Georgians.
-In one of his interviews, Gamsakhurdia cited Charles de Gaulle as his "political ideal".